 Mining is big business, with the world’s 50 largest mining companies worth a total of 1 trillion dollars.1 Worldwide, the mining industry is responsible for the direct employment of 3.7 million people, with over 150 million indirectly supported by small-scale mining operations.2 Many other sectors, such as high-tech industry, are also entirely dependent on mined supplies of materials.
+This article will focus on methane detection solutions in min ventilation systems.

 There is inherent danger in creating and operating within subterranean tunnels which results in a high mining death rate, over 5 deaths per day due to mining accidents recorded in China alone.3 This is a worldwide problem, with high-profile incidents in the last 10 years occurring in New Zealand, Russia and the US among others.4,5,6